 Cold water is denser than warm water.
-Water with a high salt concentration is denser than water having a lower salt concentration.
-Hot water rises above colder water.
-Bodies of water having different temperatures can form layers according to their respective temperatures.
+Water with a high salt concentration (salinity) is denser than water that has a lower salt concentration.
+Warm water rises above denser colder water, and bodies of water that have different temperatures can form layers according to their respective temperatures.
 Likewise, denser water with high salinity sinks below water with low salinity.

 How does the addition of salt to hot water affect its mixing with colder water?